DotNetCross/Sorting/src/DotNetCross.Sorting/API.md

 Implements https://github.com/dotnet/corefx/issues/15329

+**WIP**: This is still very much a work-in-progress.
+Warts and all!

 #### Goals
 - Port `coreclr` `Array.Sort` code without major changes to the algorithm.
   That is, it is still Introspective Sort using median-of-three quick sort and heap sort.